 Another Hampden perk?
 The neighborhood hosts some of the city’s best festivals, such as Honfest and Hampdenfest.
 Plus, you don’t need a car — this neighborhood has great walkability, several bus stops, and access to a Light Rail station within 15 minutes on foot.

 With all that in mind, it’s not surprising home values in Hampden are on the rise.
-According to Zillow, as of April 2021, typical homes in the area — predominantly consisting of row houses and townhomes — are valued at around $270,000 (a 10.8% increase over the previous year).
-RENTCafé lists average Hampden rent about on par with the city average at $1,343 per month, as of June 2021.
+According to Zillow, typical homes in the area — predominantly consisting of row houses and townhomes — are valued at around $266,000 (a 2.7% increase over the previous year).
+RentCafe lists average Hampden rent at $1,533 per month.

 As for the schools in Hampden, while Niche gives the neighborhood’s 58 public schools an overall C- rating, Baltimore Polytechnic Institute and Baltimore City College rank in the top 100 best public high schools in Maryland.